 There are several ways to add live supplier links to your design.
 Supplier links can be added to components in the schematic, directly to components at the schematic level, to components in a database, or using Altium ®.
 These different approaches are outlined in detail in the TechDoc, Live Supplier Data - Managing Supplier Links, found here.

 This approach makes adding supplier data to components in your libraries a little more difficult as you need to maintain individual components with the added supplier links.
 It can be done and managed, but the number of components and structure can become fairly involved.
 The better approach is to add the supplier links at the schematic level in the design.
 This allows for more of a generalized approach, e.g., you can reuse a resistor and add configure each placed component in your design.
 This method still has drawbacks, as you are now out of sync with your libraries and can be more error prone.
 True, you can select which parameters not to update during updates, but it puts a lot of pressure on the to not make mistakes.

 Using supplier links in your designs will not only enhance your design process but also with future modifications and design reuse.
-The supply chain management capabilities in Altium help to ensure that your designs are always equipped with the right components so you’ll never miss a deadline again.
+The effective supply chain management and SCM professionals associated with Altium, help to ensure that your designs are always equipped with the right components so you’ll never miss a deadline again.

-Interested in learning more about managing your supply chain in Altium ?
+Interested in learning more about managing your supply chain planning in Altium?
 Download the free white paper Design Data Management Part 2, Supply Chain today.